Max Rubner: Contributions

-In 1883 Rubner introduced the "surface hypothesis", which stated that the metabolic rate of birds and mammals that maintain a steady body temperature is roughly proportional to their body surface area.

-Max Rubner is also known for his "rate-of-living theory", which proposed that a slow metabolism increases an animal's longevity.
+In 1883, Rubner introduced the "surface hypothesis", which stated that the metabolic rate of birds and mammals that maintain a steady body temperature is roughly proportional to their body surface area.
+Rubner is also known for his "rate-of-living theory", which proposed that a slow metabolism increases an animal's longevity.
 His observation was that larger animals outlived smaller animals and that the metabolic rates of larger animals were slower pro rata.
 The theory might have been inspired by the Industrial Revolution by the logic that the more a machine is worked, the sooner it will wear out.